GMOD/jbrowse-components/website/docs/tutorials/config_gui.md

 <Figure caption="JBrowse 2 file menu with the 'Add track' form" src="/img/add_track_form.png"/>

-Alternatively, you can use the action button (circular "+") inside the track selector to access the "Add track" form.
+Alternatively, you can use the action button (circular "+") inside the track selector to access the "Add track" form:

 <Figure caption="The 'Add track' form can be launched from the circular '+' button in the bottom righthand corner" src="/img/add_track_tracklist.png"/>

-In the "Add track" form, you can provide a URL to a file to load.
-Opening files from your local machine is not supported currently in the JBrowse 2 web app (JBrowse desktop does allow this, though, and this functionality may be added in some form in the future)
+In the "Add track" form, you can provide a URL or select a local file to load.

-Paste a URL to a file and optionally provide an index file URL too.
-The following file formats are supported
+The following file formats are supported in core JBrowse 2:

+- CRAM
+- BAM
+- htsget
-- `tabix`-indexed VCF
+- VCF (Tabix-indexed)
-- `tabix`-indexed BED
-- `tabix`-indexed GFF
+- GFF3 (Tabix-indexed)
-- indexed BAM
+- BED (Tabix-indexed)
-- indexed CRAM
+- BigBed
 - BigWig
+- JBrowse 1 nested containment lists (NCLists)
+- plain text VCF, BED, CSV, TSV, BEDPE, STAR-fusion output (tabular formats)
-- BigBed
+- PAF (synteny/dotplot)
+- Indexed FASTA/BGZip indexed FASTA
-- Hi-C (Juicebox)
+- 2bit
+- .hic (Hi-C contact matrix visualization)

+Additional data formats can be supported via plugins; checkout the [plugin store](/plugin_store).

 For tabix files, TBI or CSI indexes are allowed.
 CSI or BAI is allowed for BAM.
 Only CRAI is allowed for CRAM.
 The index will be inferred for BAI or TBI files